 THIS POST MAY CONTAIN AFFILIATE LINKS.
 THIS MEANS THAT, AT NO ADDITIONAL COST TO YOU, I MAY EARN A SMALL COMMISSION IF YOU CLICK THROUGH AND MAKE A PURCHASE.
 PLEASE READ MY FULL DISCLOSURE HERE.

-Making Friends As an adult
+Making Friends As an Adult is Tough

 The day I separated from my ex-husband, was also the day that I learned who my true friends were.
 Unfortunately, this also included family.

 My best friends slowly disappeared into the shadows and kept their distance from me.
 Some family members stopped communicating with me.

 I was that person who ruined the ideal happily ever after… for them.

 This broke me, you know.
 I thought my friends and I would grow old together.
 That our kids would grow up as family, and that we would have that friendship that Carrie and her mates over at Sex in the City had.
 I was wrong.

 Over the years before my ex and I separated, I confided in my friends.
 They cried with me when I was upset, and calmed me when I was angry.